Lamb, New Zealand, imported, fore-shank, separable lean and fat, raw

 Compare Lamb, New Zealand, imported, fore-shank, separable lean and fat, raw

-See how Lamb, New Zealand, imported, fore-shank, separable lean and fat, raw compares to other foods:
+See how Lamb, New Zealand, imported, fore-shank, separable lean and fat, raw compares to other foods in terms of nutrition:

 More in Lamb, Veal, and Game Products